-The applicant is also the land owner, namely Dasberg Boerdery (Pty) Ltd, who is represented by Mr. Schalk W Viljoen.
+For this project the applicant is also the land owner, namely Dasberg Boerdery (Pty) Ltd, who is represented by Mr. Schalk W Viljoen.
 Mr. Viljoen will be the permanent resident on the property and also responsible for the correct implementation of the river maintenance management plan.
-The contractor and ECO appointed by Mr Viljoen will be more involved with river maintenance during the pre-construction and construction phase.
-The responsibility of river maintenance and management during operations will mainly rest on the applicant, Mr. Viljoen.